Getting to know our NED Gary Dolman

 First, Eb was an idea that he could relate to.
 Through his experience working with incumbents and challengers, he had a pretty good view of the limitations of the sector and how the gaps left adversely affected MMEs, creating a market ripe for disruption.
 MMEs are the under-appreciated backbone of the UK’s growth economy but they are woefully underserved by UK finance.
-Bankers, lawyers, accountants and tax advisors have all found the middle market difficult to service appropriately and profitably.
+Financial service providers, lawyers, accountants and tax advisors have all found the middle market difficult to service appropriately and profitably.
 Gary knows that MMEs need new allies.

 “When it comes to the middle market,

 incumbents do not service it well.”